javier-lopez/javier.io/blog/en/_posts/2014-06-10-installing-openwrt-as-wireless-repeater.md

 # be aware than in current openwrt releases telnet is no longer provided
 # in those cases just skip this step
-$ ssh root@192.168.1.1 #from other terminal window openwrt # passwd #set the root passwd in case telnet service isn't available openwrt # ifconfig br-lan 10.9.8.7
+$ ssh root@192.168.1.1 #from other terminal window openwrt # passwd #set the root passwd in case telnet service wasn't available openwrt # ifconfig br-lan 10.9.8.7
 $ while true; do sudo ifconfig eth0 10.9.8.10; sleep 1; done #bypass networkmanager
 $ ssh root@10.9.8.7